alm-tools/almo/README.md

+> ⚠️ This is not ready.
+Please don't read anything beyond this line for now 🌹

 [alm](http://alm.tools/) is a available as an npm package `npm install alm -g` 🌹 It is essentailly a web server that you can use anywhere you can use `nodejs`.